Art First – London Gallery Tours

-Leslie Primo’s Art First tours will accommodate groups ranging in number from 15 to 30.
-The tour price is £26.00 per person, with a minimum number of 15 or booking value £400.00, and a maximum number 30 for a one hour tour of art institutions such as: the National Gallery, the National Portrait Gallery, the Wallace Collection, the Courtauld Institute, the Victoria and Albert Museum and Tate Britain.
+These tours are priced per person at £250.00, with a minimum number of 14 and a maximum number of 18 persons for a two hour tour of art institutions including: the National Gallery, the National Portrait Gallery, the Wallace Collection, the Victoria and Albert Museum, Tate Britain and Tate Modern.
+(This tour is dependant on meeting its minimum quota to proceed).

 Here is a typical short introduction to the kind of information you are likely to discover on an Art First gallery tour: